-- 94. For those engagements, if any, for which a quality control review is required by laws or regulations or for which the assurance practitioner's company, firm or practice has determined that an engagement quality control review is required, the engagement quality control reviewer shall perform an objective evaluation of the significant judgements made by the engagement team, and the conclusions reached in formulating the assurance report.
+- 98. For those engagements, if any, for which a quality control review is required by law or regulation or for which the assurance practitioner's firm has determined that an engagement quality control review is required, the engagement quality control reviewer shall perform an objective evaluation of the significant judgements made by the engagement team, and the conclusions reached in formulating the assurance report.
 This evaluation shall involve: (Ref: Para.
-A160) - (a) Discussion of significant matters with the engagement practitioner, including the engagement team's professional competencies with respect to the quantification and reporting of water assets and water liabilities, and assurance; - (b) Review of the general purpose water accounting report and the proposed assurance report; - (c) Review of selected engagement documentation relating to the significant judgements the engagement team made and the conclusions it reached; and - (d) Evaluation of the conclusions reached in formulating the assurance report and consideration of whether the proposed assurance report is appropriate.
+A167) - (a) Discussion of significant matters with the lead assurance practitioner, including the engagement team's professional competencies with respect to the quantification and reporting of water assets, water liabilities and changes in water assets and water liabilities, and assurance; - (b) Review of the general purpose water accounting report and the assurance report; - (c) Review of selected engagement documentation relating to the significant judgements the engagement team made and the conclusions it reached; and - (d) Evaluation of the conclusions reached in formulating the assurance report and consideration of whether the assurance report is appropriate.